WukLab/FPGA-OS/README.md

 Those are my unformal steps to create and hack those scripts:

+Run:
 - Run the script:
 	- `vivado -mode tcl -source run_vivado.tcl`
 		- A new `generated_vivado_project/` will be created at the current folder
 		- A new IP will be packaged and exported into `generated_ip/` folder.
-	- If you don't want to type it everytime, use a simple Makefile.
+	- If you don't want to type it everytime, use a template Makefile.

+Creation:
-- Create the script:
+- Create the top-level script:
 	- Use Vivado GUI to create a new project, add existing sources/tb/xdc, set part.
 	- Use `write_project_tcl` to generate the script.
 You SHOULD let the new script know that the going-to-be-rebuilt project should be placed under under folder's `generated_vivado_project`.
 And you SHOULD name the script to `run_vivado.tcl`.
+	- If there is no block diagram (BD) design within project,
+	  use: `write_project_tcl -force -no_copy_sources -target_proj_dir ./generated_vivado_project ./run_vivado.tcl`
+	- If there are BD designs within project,
-For example: `write_project_tcl -no_copy_sources -force -target_proj_dir ./generated_vivado_project ./run_vivado.tcl`
+	  use: `write_project_tcl -force -target_proj_dir ./generated_vivado_project ./run_vivado.tcl`

+Hack:
-- Add IP paths:
+- Add IP paths to top-level script:
 	- This SHOULD be added to every script.
 	- All our generated IPs are in `generated_ip/` folder.
 This makes IP tracking easier.
 	  You can add few lines to the script so that Vivado knows where to look for new IPs.